Following a new track

 It became second nature to follow portion control, to not eat after a certain time, to drink more water, and to do yoga before I would start my day.
 I had to enjoy that and be proud of it!
 But now it's like I've lost track.
 I would forget the last time I've exercised (having a two week break is long overdue).
 I would forget the last time I didn't have fast food.
 I wouldn't call it falling off the wagon, because now I know better.

-Again, the guilt is not there, I am not kicking myself -- but I am hurting myself.
+Again, the guilt is not there, I am not kicking myself -- but I am not taking care of myself.
 It's not ok that I can't get through a H.I.I.T. workout that I used to breeze through, and it's not ok that I didn't have water in the morning before my coffee.
-Not taking care of yourself is simply hurting yourself.

 So I admit, I have lost track of my healthy lifestyle.
 But I know I can readjust.
 I can move along to a new level of a reset.